 - c.
 Treatment, collection or disposal of sewage. - d.
 Buildings or structures directly related to the distribution and delivery of an essential or emergency public service including police, fire, ambulance and electric power transmission. - e.
-Where the above uses are pre-existing, any application for redevelopment or alteration will consider a higher floodproofing standard to the level of the Regulatory Flood plus a free board of 0.3 metres (1 foot). - 5.
-Modifications to the boundary of the Special Policy Area as shown on Schedule 9 may be considered by the Toronto and Region Conservation Authority and the City of Vaughan, and subject to approval by the Province, as a result of flood and/or erosion control remedial measures.
+Where the above uses are pre-existing, any application for redevelopment or alteration will consider a higher flood-proofing standard to the level of the Regulatory Flood plus a free board of 0.3 metres (1 foot). - 5.
+Modifications to the boundary of the Special Policy Area as shown on Schedule 9 may be considered by the City in consultation with the Toronto and Region Conservation Authority, and subject to approval by the Province.